Please ensure Javascript is enabled for purposes of website accessibility

 Overview

-Course Start Date: Various (Tuesday Evening).
+Course Start Date: September – Tuesday Daytime or Evening.
+Course Duration: 35 weeks.
 This qualification is aimed at newly employed or volunteer (minimum of 12 hours a week) learning support staff in primary (Reception class included) and secondary schools.
 It will enable the learner to build knowledge, understanding and skills appropriate to a range offering support roles in schools.

 You will need to be employed or volunteering (minimum of 12 hours) as a learning support assistant within a school environment.